-- the Board is currently MAJORITY INDEPENDENT with five of seven directors classified as independent, namely, Greg Bay, Stephen Lockwood, Philip Scherman, Christine McGinley and Sonia Tibbatts: - Mr. Stephen Lockwood became an independent director on June 30, 2017; - Mr. M. Mullen is not independent as he is an executive officer of Mullen Group; - Mr. D. Mullen is not independent as he is related to Mr. M. Mullen; and - the Board will remain majority independent following the election of directors at the Meeting with five of seven directors being independent directors, namely Greg Bay, Stephen Lockwood, Philip Scherman, Christine McGinley and Sonia Tibbatts.
+- the Board is majority independent with five of seven directors classified as independent, namely, Greg Bay, Stephen Lockwood, Philip Scherman, Christine McGinley and Sonia Tibbatts; - Mr. Stephen Lockwood became an independent director on June 30, 2017; - Mr. M. Mullen is not independent as he is an executive officer of Mullen Group; - Mr. D. Mullen is not independent as he is related to Mr. M. Mullen; and - the Board will remain majority independent following the election of directors at the Meeting with four of six directors being independent directors, namely Stephen Lockwood, Philip Scherman, Christine McGinley and Sonia Tibbatts.